tmrdr/8-bit-chat/README.md

 # [8-bit-chat](http://eightbitchat.herokuapp.com/)

 ## what?
-this is a virtual chat room site styled a la 8-bit aesthetics that came out of the labors of a three-person four-and-a-half-day effort.
+This is a virtual chat room site styled a la 8-bit aesthetics that came out of the labors of a three-person four-and-a-half-day effort.

 ## why?
 reasons.

 ## technologies used
-the site is built with the front-end framework angularjs and database program mongoDB. chat functionality is built with canvas and socket.io.
+The site is built with the front-end framework angularjs and database program mongoDB.
+Chat functionality is built with canvas and socket.io.
+Color picker from [jQuery Minicolors](http://http://kaihenzler.github.io/angular-minicolors/)

 ## general approach
 derp.